 Dr. Charlotte Halpern holds a PhD in political science and is an Associate Research Professor at the Centre d’Etudes Européennes de Sciences Po in Paris.
 Her main research interest is state restructuring and policy change in Europe.
 She has done extensive research on transport and environmental policies across the EU.
 As part of the CREATE project (Congestion reduction in Europe, EU funded, Horizon 2020), she is leading on the qualitative analysis of historical transport policy developments in 5 large European capital-cities.
 She teaches comparative public policies and is the Scientific Director of the Sciences Po Urban and Regional Management Master Programme, a dual degree urban policy program between LSE-Sciences Po.
 She is a member of the Sciences Po Research Programme Cities are back in Town and co-editor of its working paper series.

-Senior Associate Director of the Joint Center for Housing Studies, Harvard University
+Deputy Director of the Joint Center for Housing Studies, Harvard University

 AUTHOR FOR: New york City, Los angeles